 While you’re at it, list the minimum payment amount along with each remaining balance.
 The goal is to be aware of your financial situation and know exactly how much you owe at any given time.

 Although it isn’t part of the debt snowball method, it’s a good idea to add the accounts’ APR % too.
-If your debt balances are all pretty similar, pay off the the debt that has the highest interest rate first instead of the one with the smallest balance.
+If your debt balances are all pretty similar, pay off the debt that has the highest interest rate first instead of the one with the smallest balance.

 3. Create a budget